datenstrom/yellow/STYLEGUIDE.md

 ## How to format code

 * Use consistent indentation with 4 spaces, no tabs.
-* Use double quotes for strings, no single quotes, e.g. `"Coffee is good for you"`.
+* Use double quotes for strings, not single quotes, e.g. `"Coffee is good for you"`.
 * Classe names should use PascalCase, e.g. `YellowCore`, `YellowEdit`, `YellowFika`.
 * Method/function names should use camelCase, e.g. `getRequestInformation`, `onLoad`.
 * Property/variable names should use camelCase, e.g. `$yellow`, `$statusCode`, `$fileName`.